floodfx/liveviewjs/apps/liveviewjs.com/docs/02-quick-starts/deno-build-first-liveview.md

 ## Great start!

 You've just created your first LiveView and added it to your webserver!
-There is a lot more to learn about **LiveViewJS** but you are well on your way.
+There is a lot more to learn about **LiveViewJS**, but you are well on your way.
 We recommend you continue to the [Anatomy of a LiveView](/docs/category/anatomy-of-a-liveview) section to start to learn more about how LiveViews work.